 These selected articles highlight RSN's After Return research into former child asylum seekers forcibly removed from the UK and the issues they face:

-- Up to 1,000 Asylum Seekers at Risk of Being Returned to Afghanistan as Major UK Refugee Charity Challenges the Government's Policy.
+- 1,000 Asylum Seekers at Risk of Being Returned to Afghanistan as Major UK Refugee Charity Challenges the Government's Policy.
 Article on Huffington Post website (05/04/2016).

 - What became of 25 young Afghan deportees?
 Article on IRIN website (06/04/2016).

 - After Return: documenting the experiences of young people forcibly removed to Afghanistan.
 RSN guest blog post on Right to Remain website (07/04/16).